A variety of student associations add to your life as a student in Sydney Medical School.

 SUPS was officially formalised as a society in 2014 and has worked hard to organise numerous academic and community events including Teddy Bear Hospital events at Westmead Children’s Hospital, Care Package Night, Music and Arts Therapy Day at Bear Cottage, and Careers Information Night.
 These events not only added some benefit to a child during their hospital stay but also aided the medical students in understanding the importance of social support and provide them with an opportunity to engage in paediatric health.
 In the coming years SUPS aims to increase the variety and rigour of events by including Medical Case Conferences, Surgical Case Conferences, and an Advocacy and Philanthropic Series.

-The objective of the Australia-Singapore Medical Students (ASMS) is to facilitate information exchange between medical students in Australia and healthcare providers in Singapore.
-ASMS promotes employment opportunities in Singapore's healthcare field, aids in elective placement at Singapore hospitals, and assists with the integration of Australian graduates into the Singapore healthcare scene.
+The objective of the University of Sydney - Singapore Medical Society (USYD-SMS) is to facilitate information exchange between medical students in Australia and healthcare providers in Singapore.
+USYD-SMS promotes employment opportunities in Singapore's healthcare field, aids in elective placement at Singapore hospitals, and assists with the integration of Australian graduates into the Singapore healthcare scene.
 We are happy to answer your questions about life as a medical student in Sydney or about healthcare in Singapore.

 globalHOME is the international health group at the University of Sydney.

 With a goal to “Inspire and encourage medical students to promote health opportunities and medical equality globally”, globalHOME was established by University of Sydney medical students in 2006 with the aims of raising awareness, increasing opportunities and inspiring medical students to get involved in International Health.